sigurdkampevold/media_mood/index.markdown

 Initially, it is reasonable to believe that the compound and subjectivity scores of a daily newspaper are different from those of a celebrity magazine.
 But does the Quotebank data set provide evidence for such a hypothesis?
 To investigate this, we focus on a subsample of the media outlets represented in Quotebank.
 The subsample is a selection of the most well-known English-writing newspapers and magazines aiming to represent different categories.
 As earlier, we use _Vader_ and _TextBlob_ to compute each quote's compound score and subjectivity score, eventually grouped by media outlet and outlet category.

-The following plot show the relative amount of quotations in each of the chosen categories: Newspapers, sports newspapers, celebrity magazines, and "others.".
+The following plot shows the relative amount of quotations in each of the chosen categories: Newspapers, sports newspapers, celebrity magazines, and "others.".

 {% include_relative /_plots/pieechart_category.html %}